Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 Remedial Interventions

-Remedial interventions are a helpful strategy to target specific areas of learning difficulty, which can help to fill the gaps.
+Remedial interventions are a helpful strategy to address specific areas of learning difficulty, which can help to fill the gaps.
 These can include one-on-one or small instructions, multi-sensory techniques, explicit instructions, and repeated practices.

 Supportive Learning and Emotional Support

-Final Thoughts on SLD
+Final Thoughts